FREQUENTLY ASKED QUESTIONS (FAQs)

 12. Are you an Umbrella School?

-No. We are not even a legal entity. :) If you have chosen to register yourself as a home-educating family in Tennessee by registering under an Umbrella School, you need to do that through an organization such as Home Life Academy.
+No. If you have chosen to register yourself as a home-educating family in Tennessee by registering under an Umbrella School, you need to do that through an organization such as Home Life Academy.
 Home-educating families in Virginia are not required to register through an Umbrella School.

 13. Are you a non-profit organization?